johneckert/owlbear-dmscreen/README.md

 ## License
 GNU GPL-3.0

+## Attribution
+This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
+The SRD 5.1 is licensed under the Creative Commons Attribution.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find a bug or have a feature request.